alanmackenzie/guide-to-enterprise-drupal/README.md

 ### Using ```static $cache``` instead of ```drupal_static()```.

+* Use Q API and process in batches.

 ### ```views_get_view()``` and static caching.

+* Pass correct parameters.

 ### Destroying data in the ```global $user``` object.

+* Use $account.

 ### Hardcoding values.